New bounds on the maximum number of edges in $k$-quasi-planar graphs: Proof of Theorem

 \section{Proof of Theorem \ref{simple}}

 A family of curves in the plane is \emph{simple} if any two of them share at most one point.
 A family $C$ of curves is \emph{$K_k$-free} if the intersection graph of $C$ is $K_k$-free, that is, no $k$ curves in $C$ pairwise intersect.
-By $\chi(C)$ we denote the chromatic number of the intersection graph of $C$, that is, the minimum number of colors that suffice to color the curves in $C$ so that no two intersecting curves receive the same color.
+We let $\chi(C)$ denote the chromatic number of the intersection graph of $C$, that is, the minimum number of colors that suffice to color the curves in $C$ so that no two intersecting curves receive the same color.
+A family $C$ of curves is \emph{pierced} by a line $\ell$ (a line segment $\beta$) if every curve in $C$ intersects $\ell$ ($\beta$) in exactly one point and this point is a proper crossing.

-Let $\ell$ be a horizontal line in the plane.
-Our proof of Theorem \ref{simple} is based on the following result, proved in \cite{LMPW} in a more general setting, for simple $K_k$-free families of compact arc-connected sets in the plane whose intersections with a line $\ell$ are non-empty segments.
+Our proof of Theorem \ref{simple} is based on the following result, proved in \cite{LMPW14} in a more general setting, for simple $K_k$-free families of compact arc-connected sets in the plane whose intersections with a line $\ell$ are non-empty segments.